 Time to Craft

-Depending on who is making your furniture (we work with a dozen or so independent furniture makers), and what they’ve already got in their queue, it can take anywhere from 4-16+ weeks from the day you place your order to the day it is complete.
-Typically the crafting time is about 8-12 weeks, but specialty items or furniture that’s being made by our most popular craftsmen can take longer.
+Depending on who is making your furniture (we work with a dozen or so independent furniture makers), and what they’ve already got in their queue, time to complete building the furniture can vary.

 Time to Ship and Safely Deliver

 After the furniture is built, it takes another 1-5 weeks to ship it, depending on where the customer lives.
 Fine furniture cannot be FedEx’d (unless maybe it’s an end table or something that’s been designed for quick-ship).
 Believe it or not, some of today’s FAST furniture delivery companies have average damage rates of up to 40%!

 We’ve learned over the past 10 years of delivering furniture to homes in all 50 states that rushing an order to it’s destination is a gamble.
 It might get there safely… then again it might not.
 And since our customers are already waiting several weeks for their authentic, made to order furniture, we don’t want to have to call them and say, “sorry your furniture was damaged in transit and we have to re-craft it.
 And re-ship it”.